Rheum2Learn 2.0: Osteoarthritis

 Residents in training who may provide care for patients with rheumatic diagnoses in primary care, inpatient, critical care, and other clinical contexts.

-The activity may also be of interest to medical students, fellows in training, advanced practice providers, practicing physicians, and other health care professionals who seek to strengthen their clinical knowledge of rheumatic diseases.Learning Objectives
+activity may also be of interest to medical students, fellows in training,

 Upon completion of this activity, participants should be able to:

-- Recognize clinical presentation of osteoarthritis of the knee.
+- Recognize clinical presentation of osteoarthritis of the knee

-- Understand the pathophysiology of osteoarthritis and how that influences treatment.
+- Understand the pathophysiology of osteoarthritis and how that influences treatment

-- Be able to devise treatment plans for patients with osteoarthritis.
+- Be able to devise treatment plans for patients with osteoarthritis

-- Identify differences between inflammatory and non-inflammatory back pain.
+- Identify differences between inflammatory and non-inflammatory back pain

-- Differentiate common mimickers of spinal OA on imaging.
+- Differentiate common mimickers of spinal OA on imaging

-- Diagnose diffuse idiopathic skeletal hyperostosis (DISH) and recognize commonly associated conditions.
+- Diagnose diffuse idiopathic skeletal hyperostosis (DISH) and recognize commonly associated conditions

-- Recognize hand osteoarthritis clinical presentation and its clinical phenotypes.
+- Recognize hand osteoarthritis clinical presentation and its clinical phenotypes

-- Differentiate between osteoarthritis and common inflammatory arthritides affecting the hand (RA, PsA, crystalline arthritis).
+- Differentiate between osteoarthritis and common inflammatory arthritides affecting the hand (RA, PsA, crystalline arthritis)

-about hand osteoarthritis treatment principles.
+- Learn about hand osteoarthritis treatment principles

-CME & MOC Information
+CE & MOC Information

 This activity is not eligible for CME/MOC.

-Corporate Support OR Acknowledgement of Support
+Acknowledgement of Commercial Support

 See ACR educational activity policies, including the online enduring activity refund policy.